 Branding agencies and graphic designers take logos very seriously, so it’s easy to get sucked into a long and complex process.
 But our advice is to avoid spending a disproportionate amount of time on it.
 There are other things that matter more in a fitness startup, like creating a gym business plan and attracting new members.

-Our experience ⇒ When we started our first ever website, we spend a ridiculous amount of time designing the logo.
-We wasted a LOT of time trying to learn Adobe Illustrator and must have changed the logo a dozen times before actually getting started on the website itself.
-So ever since then, we’ve either used simple text, logo templates, or professionals to create them.
+Our experience ⇒ When we started our first website, we wasted a LOT of time on the logo.
+We learned Adobe Illustrator and changed the design numerous times before actually getting started on the website itself.
+To avoid repeating this mistake, we now use simple text, logo templates, or professionals to create them.

-So we suggest that you avoid our mistakes and get started by asking yourself 5 simple questions:
+So we suggest that you avoid our mistakes and get started by asking yourself five simple questions:

 - Who is your target audience and what will appeal to them?